gexiaowei/grunt-html-fragment/README.md

 In lieu of a formal style guide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History
+0.1.10 add a function about replace min source path;

 0.1.7 add a function about replace relative path;

 0.1.5 fixed some bugs;